mnemonikr/sleigh-compiler/README.md

 ## Related Work

-The [libsla](https://crates.io/crates/libsla) crate wraps the Ghidra SLEIGH library to disassemble native instructions into pcode.
+Check out the [libsla](https://crates.io/crates/libsla) crate for interfacing with the Ghidra SLEIGH library to disassemble native instructions into pcode!